 People know that things go wrong.
 But when you get the Customer Experience right, they’ll overlook almost any product or service issue, and shut down the “looking for alternatives” brain triggers.
 You’ll enhance your Reputation for Quality (not simply improve Quality), become the Gold Standard, and reduce costs to serve which frees up more time and improves profits.

 Taking action to dramatically improve your overall Perceived Quality might seem like a “nice to do someday,” but who’s got time for that?
 You do if you have time for e-mail every day.
 The typical business person spends a minimum of 90 minutes every day in email.
-Spend just 90 minutes once a week to improve Quality issues, and you’ll see an impact.
-Here’s how:
+ProfitU(tm) customers spend just 90 minutes once a week to improve Quality issues, and they see impact.
+Here’s how you can take baby steps:

 - Then, solve them for good to create a better experience improve quality and decrease costs.